Learn more about enzymes, and the positive effects they can have on your dog or cat’s health.

 • amylases digest starches

 • proteases digest protein

-They are contained in foods, specifically vegetables and fruits, also assist in the digestion and absorption of nutrients.
+They are contained in foods, specifically vegetables and fruits.
 Examples of well known food-based ones include papain from papaya and bromelain from pineapples.
 Because cooking can deactivate them in foods, raw or gently cooked foods contain a greater amount of active enzymes.